zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-kendo-ui-part-2.md

         }
     }

-Now you need to modify the schema to map the **Errors** property of the response to the **errors** field.
-When this field has a value, it will automatically raise the **error** event on the DataSource.
+Now you need to modify the schema to map the `Errors` property of the response to the `errors` field.
+When this field has a value, it will automatically raise the `error` event on the DataSource.
 Specify an action here for that as well.

-Of course you don’t want to do things differently on the **update** and **delete**, but I wanted to show you more than one way to accomplish the same thing.
+Of course you don't want to do things differently on the `update` and `delete` but I wanted to show you more than one way to accomplish the same thing.

 ### Map The Errors Field In The Schema